securepractice/mailrisk-sentinel-connector/README.md

 ## Manual deployment
 If you don't want to wait for the official Data Connector it is possible to download this repository and publish it as a Azure Function to your Azure account using VS code.
+The deployment instructions below were retrieved from: [Use Azure Functions to connect Microsoft Sentinel to your data source](https://docs.microsoft.com/en-us/azure/sentinel/connect-azure-functions-template?tabs=MPY).

 1. Prepare [VS code](https://docs.microsoft.com/nb-no/azure/azure-functions/create-first-function-vs-code-python?WT.mc_id=Portal-fx#configure-your-environment) for Azure function deployment.
 Make sure you have the following requirements in place:
    - An Azure account with and active subscription.